 Let’s get this out of the way.

-There are others ways to reduce server response times which I’ll cover in this tutorial: finding high CPU plugins using the GTmetrix Waterfall tab, offloading resources to Cloudflare, configuring a cache plugin (eg. WP Rocket), and fixing items in GTmetrix since this improves load times while also reducing server response times.
-I will show you exactly how to do these.
+There are others ways to reduce server response times which I’ll cover in this tutorial: eliminating high CPU plugins, offloading resources to CDNs, configuring your cache plugin to optimal settings (I recommend WP Rocket), and fixing specific items in your GTmetrix report.

 Use GTmetrix To Find Your Slowest Plugins

 If you see a plugin showing multiple times in GTmetrix, or it takes a long time to load in the Waterfall tab, you should either delete it or replace it with a more lightweight, faster plugin.